La Rambla, Barcelona

 La Rambla can be crowded, especially during the height of the tourist season.
-Its popularity with tourists has affected the character of the street, which has shifted in composition to pavement cafes and souvenir kiosks.
-It has also suffered from the attention of pickpockets.
+It hosts a combination of eateries, shops, markets, and cultural institutions.

 The Spanish poet Federico García Lorca once said that La Rambla was "the only street in the world which I wish would never end."

 Orientation

 La Rambla can be considered a series of shorter streets, each differently named, hence the plural form Les Rambles (the original Catalan form; in Spanish it is Las Ramblas).
 The street is successively called: